 Another Way to Earn Southwest Rapid Rewards Points

 If you’re looking for another way to rack up Southwest Rapid Rewards points, you can also sign up for the Chase Sapphire Preferred® Card.
 With this card, you’ll earn Ultimate Rewards points that transfer to the Southwest Rapid Rewards program at a 1:1 ratio.

 - Related: Best Travel Credit Card for 2019

 Even though points you transfer won’t count towards the Companion Pass, they can be used to boost your point balances and book more free travel.
-Here are some details for this card:

 The Bottom Line